820th Base Defense Group

-The 820th Base Defense Group is the United States Air Force's only first-in, fully-integrated, world-wide deployable, base defense capability currently based at Moody Air Force Base, Georgia.
-The BDG (approximately 800 personnel) was re-activated in 1997 (prior to was designated the 1041st TEST) and is composed of three rapidly-deployable Base Defense Squadrons (822 BDS "Safeside", 823 BDS "Jesters", 824 BDS "Ghostwalkers"), and the 820th Combat Operations Squadron (820 COS "Reapers").
-Each multi-functional BDS contains security forces, intelligence, EOD, engineering, communications, medical, logistics, and administration personnel able to operate with limited support from other deployed forces, as part of the Department of Defense's Immediate Response Force (IRF).
-Currently, the 820th BDG has been placed under Air Combat Command's only lead wing.
-The unit is trained and equipped to perform joint forceable entry (airborne insertion, air assault operations), RANGER, Jungle, Arctic, Mountain, Pathfinder, SAPPR, FRIES/SPIES, Sniper Support, airfield security assessments, base defense, area defense, mobile defense, and C2 of defense forces for one large base or several small sites.
+The 820th Base Defense Group is the United States Air Force's first-in base defense capability currently based at Moody Air Force Base, Georgia.
+The group consists of approximately 800 personnel and was reactivated in 1997.
+It is composed of three rapidly-deployable Base Defense Squadrons (822nd "Safeside", 823rd "Jesters", 824th "Ghostwalkers"), and the 820th Combat Operations Squadron ("Reapers").
+Each multifunctional squadron contains security forces, intelligence, explosive ordinance disposal technicians, engineering, communications, medical, logistics, and administrative personnel who can operate with limited support from other deployed forces as part of the Department of Defense's Immediate Response Force.
+Currently, the 820th is assigned to Air Combat Command.
+The unit is trained and equipped for offensive, defensive, and administrative operations.
+They are able to perform joint forcible entry (airborne insertion and air assault operations) and ranger, jungle, arctic, and mountain operations, as well as base, area, and mobile defense.
+The unit is also able to perform airfield security assessments and C2 of defense forces for one large base or several small sites.
 Additionally, the squadrons can link with other integrated defense or initial entry/base seizure forces and provide a secure and smooth transition to airfield opening forces.

 History

-The Group traces its lineage to the 1041st USAF Security Police Squadron (Test) formed at Schofield Barracks, Hawaii, designated by the code name "Operation SAFESIDE".
+The group traces its origins to the 1041st USAF Security Police Squadron (Test) formed at Schofield Barracks, Hawaii, designated by the code name "Operation Safeside".

-Since its re-activation in 1997, the 820 BDG has deployed in support of Operations Desert Safeside, Southern Watch, Iraqi Freedom, Enduring Freedom, Inherent Resolve, Bright Star, Operation Resolute Support, Operation Freedom's Sentinel, Operation Juniper Shield, Operation Juniper Micron, and Operation Spartan Shield.
-It has deployed to locations such as Iraq, Djibouti, Egypt, Kuwait, Oman, Afghanistan, Kyrgyzstan, Uzbekistan, Turkey, Pakistan, Saudi Arabia, Niger, and Kenya.
+Since its reactivation in 1997, the 820 BDG has deployed in support of Operations Desert Safeside, Southern Watch, Iraqi Freedom, Enduring Freedom, Inherent Resolve, Bright Star, Operation Resolute Support, Operation Freedom's Sentinel, Operation Juniper Shield, Operation Juniper Micron, and Operation Spartan Shield.
+It has deployed to locations such as Iraq, Djibouti, Egypt, Kuwait, Oman, Afghanistan, Kyrgyzstan, Uzbekistan, Türkiye, Pakistan, Saudi Arabia, Niger, and Kenya.

 The group also deployed in a humanitarian assistance role to New Orleans after Hurricane Katrina.
 Fifty members of the 820 BDG/823 BDS deployed to Port-au-Prince in response to the 2010 Haiti earthquake to assist with security and humanitarian efforts.

-In August 2009 it was announced that Airmen from the New York Air National Guard's 105th Security Forces Squadron from Stewart Air National Guard Base would support the 820 BDG with manpower for their deployments.
-Since then, Airmen from the 105 BDS have integrated with the 820 BDG for training and deployments.

-The 820th Security Forces Group was redesignated the 820th Base Defense Group in October 2010.

-The 823rd Security Forces Squadron, in 2007 was changed from “Safeside” to “Jesters” some veterans, current troops and family members of the unit maintain the Safeside Association.
-The volunteers maintain the history of the unit, provide periodic newsletters and organize an annual reunion at Moody Air Force Base.